 Sheung Wan is also home to the Business Card Market, a single lane way crowded with business card vendors who’ll develop and design your personal business card in 24 hours.
 Handy!

-So about now you probably get the gist…forget the glossy shopping malls with their designer goods dictating to the masses of tourists…. get up close and personal at street level where shopping in Hong Kong is a whole different kettle of fish.
+So about now you probably get the gist…forget about those big glossy designer shopping malls in Hong Kong, get up close and personal at street level where shopping in Hong Kong is a whole different kettle of fish.

 Sadly, with my visit to Goldfish Street, I think the last laugh’s on me.
 With my toddler’s half-hearted interest in Gilly and Goldy, her fish – my husband and I seem to have spent more time huddled over the fish tank, tending to their every whim.

 Who knew pet fish could be so much work?!

 Just for fun, I asked my husband if he’d heard of Cat Street…….

 - Through the Eyes of My Expat Child!
 Lessons Learned. - April 26, 2017